2103Java/muhammadshallal/README.txt

 This commit is a major merger and represents itself to further improvement.

 Major dones:
-1) Employee can show only his/her all or pending or approved or denied or Lodging or Travel or Food or Other previous reimbursements
-2) Finance managers can show all or pending or approved or denied or Lodging or Travel or Food or Other reimbursements for all employees
+1) Overloaded Reimbursment constructor used appropriagely to retreive data from rds
+2) http session is connected across services so that authenticated user no longer needs to submit their credentials once they are logged in

 Priorities:
-0) Use overloaded Reimbursment constructor to instantiate reimbursement objects retreived from the database to show for either an employee or for a finance manager.
-Use it solely in the ReimbursmentRepositoryJdbc, modify the table in the showReimbursmentsServlet so as to provide finance managers with all data they need
 1) Allow finance managers to modify the status of a pending ticket
-2) connect http session across pages
+2) Implement logout by terminating the http session using session.invalidate()
-3) pass email between servlets after authentication
-4) fix fileupload of receipt images
+2) fix fileupload of receipt images
-5) Front end needs serious focus
+3) Front end needs serious focus

 Pending Tasks:
 1) Go through logging everything that needs to be logged